Gas pipeline shutdown starts amid German suspicion of Russia

 Last month, Habeck activated the second phase of Germany’s three-stage emergency plan for natural gas supplies, warning that Europe’s biggest economy faced a “crisis” and storage targets for the winter were at risk.

-French Economy and Finance Minister Bruno Le Maire said over the weekend that a complete halt to Russian gas supplies is a “credible possibility.”
-He said France has to get in “battle mode” this summer to prepare for winter, when “we will have to make courageous choices” amid likely energy shortages.
+French Economy and Finance Minister Bruno Le Maire said that a complete halt to Russian gas supplies is a “credible possibility.”
+He said France has to get in “battle mode” this summer to prepare for winter when “we will have to make courageous choices” amid likely energy shortages.

 “We will not be able to keep ourselves warm and act as if nothing has changed,” Le Maire said.
 “We have to plan and organize now, we have to change our habits, reduce our (energy) consumption.”

 Separately, Italian energy company ENI said Gazprom was cutting its Monday gas delivery by about a third compared with the average in recent days.
-ENI said in a statement that Gazprom would provide 21 million cubic meters of gas, compared with an average of about 32 million cubic meters.
+ENI said that Gazprom would provide 21 million cubic meters of gas, compared with an average of about 32 million cubic meters.

+Habeck signed an agreement on energy security with his Czech counterpart Monday that ensures the landlocked nation will benefit from new liquefied natural gas terminals Germany is building.

+“Russian dictator Vladimir Putin is using energy as a weapon against us,” said Czech minister of industry and trade, Jozef Síkela.
+“He is trying to expose us to the threat of a complete lack of gas and increase its prices, which leads to the deterioration of the standard of living.”

 Follow all AP stories on the war in Ukraine at https://apnews.com/hub/russia-ukraine